 - Greets and directs visitors;

-- Answers phones and takes messages;
+- Answers phones and screens incoming calls;

 - Arranges and coordinates meetings (including space and equipment);